-"While an increasing number of universities offer a similar opportunity, in my opinion Surrey is the best in that it provides a lot of help in finding a placement and has an excellent relationship with many companies."
+"While an increasing number of universities offer similar opportunities, Surrey is the best because it provides lots of help in finding placements and it has excellent relationships with many companies."

 CourseMathematics with Music

 "I chose to spend my Professional Training year with HEFCE (The Higher Education Funding Council for England) because of its relevance to students and because it genuinely sounded interesting.
 I gained a wealth of valuable expertise on placement.
 I joined the organisation’s Analytical Services Group (ASG), where my main tasks were to deal with enquiries, write complex code to analyse data, and help to release data surveys to UK institutions.

 As part of ASG’s Funding and Monitoring Data sub-team, which liaises with every institution in the UK, I had the chance to develop excellent communication and teamwork skills.

 I also gained a lot of technical expertise, learning SAS coding language as well as an advanced knowledge in Microsoft Excel – which is ubiquitous in today’s business world.

 Over and above these skills, I acquired a certain professionalism which has affected the way I talk to people and how I approach a task.
 I’m really proud of the amount of work I managed to achieve.
 On a number of occasions I went beyond the call of duty and this was recognised by my managers.

 When I applied to Surrey, I initially enrolled on the three-year BSc; however I opted to move to the four-year course soon after arrival.
 I didn’t think too much about the work placement year beforehand but, having done my research, I realised that Surrey was the leading university when it comes to Professional Training.